Top 50 Pubs in Melbourne: 30-21

-Number 29: Grosvernor Hotel (St Kilda East) NEW LISTING
+Number 29: Grosvernor Hotel (St Kilda East)

 What separates the Grosvernor Hotel from other nearby venues is the standard of food.
 Not too many pubs have their own meat ageing room for example.
 Add some excellent specials (including 35 hours of $8 pints and $15 burgers), some great areas to watch sport and a very family friendly bistro, and this has shot into the rankings with a bullet.